Koreless shares first new music in five years, 'Black Rainbow' and 'Moonlight'

 A 10″ vinyl edition of the double release is available to order now via Young, with ‘Black Rainbow’ and ‘Moonlight’ appearing on the A and B-side respectively – purchase your copy here.
 You can also buy a digital version from Bandcamp.

-Koreless contributed to Perfume Genius’ remix album ‘Immediately’, which reimagined track’s from 2020’s ‘Set My Heart on Fire Immediately’, earlier this year.
+Koreless contributed to Perfume Genius’ remix album ‘Immediately’, a reimagining of 2020’s ‘Set My Heart on Fire Immediately’, earlier this year.
 Appearing on the tracklist alongside the likes of A.G.
 Cook, Jenny Hval, he took on the song ‘Some Dream’.